Last updated 12 February 2026

 Anyone who exercises any of the copyright owner’s rights without express permission infringes the copyright in their work.
 It is not only those who make the unauthorised copies or authorise someone else to make copies of works who are in breach of copyright, but also those who sell unauthorised versions of works.
 Some examples of infringing acts are the unauthorised:

-- burning of music or computer software CDs, whether given away or sold (a defence is the personal copying for private or domestic purposes
+- copyright of music or computer software, whether given away or sold.
+A new defence for personal copying for private or domestic purposes was introduced in 2006 (see Exceptions to Infringement below)

 - interpreting and performing of a play (originated in a script)